 "I just… Never mind, let's find the others."

 Clint nodded and they walked to another door, searching several more hallways.

 "Captain," the voice startled him a moment later.
 This time there wasn't even static.
 "Go down the stairs you find before you.
 Three floors down.
-You'll find Black Widow – and one fifth of that monster."
+You'll find Black Widow – and one sixth of that monster."

 "Let's take the stairs," Steve said when they arrived before them.
 "Three floors down."